-1. Transmitted power has a repeatable shape: it drops off to zero with an amplitude proportional to $e^{\frac{-(t-t_s)^2}{2\tau^2}}$ (Gaussian-like).
+- 1. Transmitted power has a repeatable shape: it drops off to zero with an amplitude proportional to $e^{-(t-t_s)^2}$ (Gaussian-like).
 Here t_s is breakdown start time.
-The rf pulse starts at t = 0.
+The rf pulse starts at t=0.
 The range of the drop off time constant τ is between 10 and 200 ns.
 For a preprocessed waveguide τ is ~ 30 ns.
-Here preprocessing means steady running at ~ 100 MW of rf power through the waveguide with a short pulse length ~ 300 ns.
+Here preprocessing means steady running at ~ 100 MW of rf power through the waveguide with a short pulse length ~ 300 ns. - 2.
+Transmission does not recover for several microseconds after the breakdown.